AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

   - Never contradict non-overridable Domains (01, 07, 11, 14, 15) or security invariants; Domain 12 (Security) is extend-only (rules may be tightened but never relaxed).

 - **Profile-specific expectations (web-app)**
-  - The project must choose a concrete stack from the **permitted web-app stack groups** (e.g., Next.js + Supabase, Vite + React + FastAPI, etc.) and document it in `.local` / playbooks; you must follow that choice exactly.
+  - The project must choose a concrete stack from the **permitted web-app stack groups** and document it in `.local` / playbooks; you must follow that choice exactly.
   - Respect **layered architecture**: UI/presentation, application/domain logic, and data access/persistence are clearly separated; no direct DB/BaaS access from UI that bypasses security.
-  - Use the project’s chosen testing tools, which for typical web-app starters are **Vitest + React Testing Library + Playwright** with the prescribed `tests/{unit,integration,e2e}` layout.
+  - Use the project’s chosen testing tools and layout (commonly Vitest + React Testing Library + Playwright with `tests/{unit,integration,e2e}`).
   - Enforce **security posture** from Domain 12 + web-app profile: no secrets in code, no insecure token storage, no bypassing RLS or equivalent backend protections.

 - **High-level decision constraints**